-- Opportunity Details - o Provides an overview of the program, basic requirements and DED contact information - Project Information - You will input a primary contact for the application and award - Forms - You will answer specific questions about the program - Budget - You will provide a proposed budget divided into categories and line items.
-If you receive an award, expense will be tracked against the line items you proposed.
+- Opportunity Details

+- Provides an overview of the program, basic requirements and DED contact information

+- Project Information

+- You will input a primary contact for the application and award - Forms - o You will answer specific questions about the program - Budget - You will provide a proposed budget divided into categories and line items.
+If you receive an award, expense will be tracked against the line items you proposed. - Performance Plan - You will provide information on performance goals.

-Applicants must provide the following documents:
+Applicants must provide the following attachments: